BrandonPCollins/project-5-bookshop/README.md

 ### Comment Functionality

 All users can comment on blog posts made by admins, and reply to other users comments, facilitating conversation and discussion.
+The comments were created with full CRUD functionality in mind from the user's point of view, allowing them to create their comments, read other user's comments, update their comments and delete them.

 ### Like Functionality

 In addition to the ability to comment on posts and reply to other user's comments, users can display their agreement with posts via the like system.

+### Rating System

+Users have the ability to rate products using an integrated and dynamically visual star-rating system.

 ### Newsletters